Grid tied solar system explained -why it is better for home electricity

 Here’s how the grid tie solar system works:

 1. Rooftop solar panels which are made of silicon, a semi-conductive element, absorb energy from the sun and convert it into DC (direct current) electricity.
-The amount of electricity a panel can generate depends on many factors, including the type of panel, placement of panel, time of day, and temperature;
+The amount of electricity a panel can generate depends on many factors, including the type of panel, placement of panel, time of day, and temperature; other important considerations include how much sunlight the panels actually receive, the cleanliness of the panels, the installation method, and even the make and model of the panels themselves.
+Choosing high-quality solar panels and ensuring they are installed in a spot that receives ample sunlight can make a noticeable difference in your system’s overall energy production.
+Regular cleaning and maintenance also help keep the panels operating at peak efficiency.

 2. The grid tie solar inverter takes the DC electricity generated by the solar panels, and converts it into AC electricity to power your home;